nsdevaraj/CS-Infinity/JavaScript/JS Lang/Event Loop and Async/Event switches in Event Loop innerdetails.md

 Task Queue - do one by one..
-Animation Callbacks - complete the current set of items ( not take added items created by exec current items.. ) Microtasks - complete items untill it gets empty ( even complete currently adding item by exec current item )
+Animation Callbacks - complete the current set of items ( not take added items created by exec current items.. ) Microtasks - complete items until it gets empty ( even complete currently adding item by exec current item )

 ![[Pasted image 20241202201145.png]]